qualiatouch/qualiatouch-plugin/doc/dmx.md

 The DMX modules allow you to send DMX data to lighting fixtures in real life, from signals in your modular synth patch.

-## Important

-🚧 THOSE MODULES ARE STILL EXPERIMENTAL 🚧

-There is no guarantee of any kind.
-Use at your own risk.

 ## Requirements

 - An USB -> DMX OUT adapter